A heuristic search algorithm for discovering large Condorcet domains: Introduction

-One important class of CDs is based on Fishburn's alternating scheme, which involves alternating between two never rules on 3-element subsets of candidates and has been used to construct many of the largest known CDs.
-The domains built by the alternating schemes are referred to as Fishburn domains \cite{leedham2023largest}.
+One important class of large CDs is based on Fishburn's alternating scheme, which involves alternating between two never rules 2N1 and 2N3 on 3-alternative subsets of candidates (commonly referred as triples) and has been used to construct many of the largest known CDs.
+The domains built by the alternating schemes are referred to as Fishburn domains \citep{leedham2024largest} (see Sect.~\ref{sec:preliminaries} for details).
+Subsequent research by \citet{galambos2008acyclic,danilov2012condorcet,monjardet2009acyclic} and \citet{karpov2022symmetric} extended and refined this work.
+Despite extensive work, these Fishburn domains and their design play a central role in constructing large CDs.
+For instance, the approach introduced in \cite{karpov2022constructing} was built upon the Fishburn domains to construct new CDs of record-breaking CDs for $n \geq 13$, but it does not apply for $n < 13$. \citet{karpov2023set} introduced the set-alternating schemes that could construct CDs whose size is larger than the Fishburn domains on $n \geq 16$.
+Their new large CDs also improved the asymptotic lower bound for the size of the largest Condorcet domains \citep{karpovslinko, karpov2023set}.

-In \cite{fishburn1997acyclic}, Fishburn introduced the function $f(n)$ that denotes the maximum size of CDs on a set of $n$ alternatives.
-Subsequent research by \cite{galambos2008acyclic,danilov2012condorcet,monjardet2009acyclic} and \cite{karpov2022symmetric} extended and refined this work.
-Despite extensive work, most of the known maximal-sized CDs have been constructed from building blocks based on the Fishburn alternating schemes.
-For example, \cite{karpov2022constructing} introduced a new approach to constructing new CDs of record-breaking size.
-However, the building block for their ingenious construction was an alternating scheme, and their method did not work for $n \leq 13$.
+Another line of studies focuses on developing efficient search algorithms to generate CDs. \citet{akello2023condorcet} developed a custom search algorithm that generated all the maximal non-isomorphic CD on seven alternatives and found the largest CD on eight alternatives \citep{leedham2024largest} but it does not scale to a larger number of alternatives. \citet{markstrom2024arrow} designed a depth-first search algorithm to generate non-isomorphic maximal Arrow’s single-peaks domains on 9 alternatives.
+On a higher number of alternatives, completing their search requires a prohibitively demanding amount of computation.
+In contrast with these existing search algorithms, our algorithm is universal in the sense that it is applicable to any number of alternatives, and it does not aim to compute a complete set of CDs but focuses on the large ones.

-In this paper, we present a breakthrough in the study of large CDs.
-We first pinpoint the challenges associated with finding large CDs and demonstrate that these challenges pose significant obstacles for common learning algorithms applicable to tackle complex combinatorial optimization problems to find large CDs, especially when dealing with a substantial number of alternatives.
-This motivated us to develop a novel search algorithm tailored to overcome these challenges.
-Furthermore, we conducted an in-depth analysis of the distinctive strengths of finding large CDs.
-They were then integrated into our newly developed algorithm, which enhanced its efficacy.
+Given the fact that Fishburn domains are not the largest domain on eight alternative \citep{leedham2024largest} and $n \geq 13$ alternatives \citep{karpovslinko}, it is a valid conjecture that for $9 < n < 13$ they are also not the largest.
+However, existing search algorithms failed to find such CDs.
+One of our contributions is on the discovery of many CDs larger than the Fishburn domain on $n=10$ and $11$ alternatives.
+It is worth noting that on $n \geq 9$ alternatives, finding the largest Condorcet domain remains an open problem.